glotzerlab/fresnel/BUILDING.rst

 Install prerequisites
 ---------------------

-You will need to install a a number of tools and libraries to build **fresnel**.
+You will need to install a number of tools and libraries to build **fresnel**.
 The options ``ENABLE_EMBREE`` and ``ENABLE_OPTIX`` each require additional libraries when enabled.

 **General requirements:**